duarteocarmo/duarteocarmo.com/content/posts/37-infrequent-tiny-crm.md

 ## The idea

 The idea is pretty simple, you want to stay in touch with a group of people, by talking to them every X days/months/years.
 Let's say you want to keep up with Jane every two months.
-If two months have passed and you haven't talked, you should get nudged into talking doing it.
+If two months have passed and you haven't talked, you should get nudged into doing it.

 To solve this, I started with a recurring item in my to-do list, but it quickly got messy.
 I tested [Dex](https://getdex.com/), but they would only allow me to keep tabs on 15 people.
 [Monica](https://www.monicahq.com/) looks like a fun deployment challenge - that's not what I'm looking for.